dsx1123/gnmi_go_examples/README.md

 # Golang gNMI examples

-a golang application to demostrate how to use gNMI to automate Cisco NX-OS
+A golang application to demostrate how to use gNMI to automate Cisco NX-OS

 ### Examples of the intput config: